PHARMACEUTICALS

 Behavioural testing (rotarod, 4-hindlimbs, Von Frey filaments, incapacitance test).

-In vitro test: Neurons can be cultured and submitted to different stress conditions: cumene hydroperoxyde-induced oxydative stress, oxygen/glucose deprivation.
+Neurons can be cultured and submitted to different stress conditions: cumene hydroperoxide-induced oxidative stress, oxygen/glucose deprivation.

 The efficacy of the drug can be evaluated by cell viability, LDH assay, ROS inhibition, enzymatic activities.